shyamsn97/rlmkit/README.md

 open_viewer(workspace)
 ```

+All model calls for a run share one scheduler channel.
+Normal agent LLM
+turns and `llm_query_batched(...)` both respect the same
+`RLMConfig.llm_max_concurrency` cap, and usage is recorded per request
+rather than read from shared client state.

 To let child agents drain work-conservingly after a parent reaches its
 delegation wait (`await launch_subagent(...)` / `await launch_subagents(...)`),
 enable `eager_children`: